giacomofantino/execution-to-embedding/README.md

 # From Execution to Embedding: Enriching Code Representations with Data Difference Signals for Comment Generation

-This repository supports the reproducibility of the study "From Execution to Embedding: Enriching Code Representations with Data Difference Signals for Comment Generation", providing scripts, datasets, and model code for training comment-generation models from data wrangling notebooks.
+This repository contains the code and data accompanying the paper *From Execution to Embedding: Enriching Code Representations with Data Difference Signals for Comment Generation*, accepted to ICSE NIER 2026.
+It provides scripts, datasets, and model code for training comment-generation models on data-wrangling notebooks.

 All the data, checkpoints and notebooks are available from [zenodo](https://zenodo.org/records/17198749).